ahessmat/obsidian-notes/CS229 Stanford/Lecture 1.md

 		* $d$ = the total number of features (all $x$)
 		* Any given feature ($x$) is an element of $d$-dimensional real space (i.e. all possible vectors with $d$ real number components).
 	* There might be many features (theoretically infinite) and not all of them may be useful.
+		* Because we might not know which features are important, we may find theoretically infinite useful.
+			* This does not mean our algorithm at runtime need be infinite (ref [43:35](https://youtu.be/Bl4Feh_Mjvo?list=PLoROMvodv4rNyWOpJg_Yh4NSqI4Z4vOYy&t=2615))
 * $y$ = output (aka target variable, labels, or supervisions)
 * (x,y) = a single training example
 * $(x^{(i)}, y^{(i)})$ = The ith training example; the (i) reflects the index only.
 Can go up to m.